 A study of how communication functions in organizations of all kinds to allow members to successfully balance the demands of being goal-driven and people-driven.
 Prerequisite: Junior standing.
 Also listed as SPCM 4053.
-On Demand.
+Spring of odd-numbered years.

 4093.
 Broadcast Performance.